content-left-bg.png

 • Vocational Education and Training (VET) programs offered by the school as a Registered Training Organisation (not offered by third party providers)

-Extra-curricular activities such as sporting or academic competitions, excursions or camps are NOT considered educational programs.
+Extra-curricular activities, such as sporting or academic competitions, and cost-neutral activities, such as excursions or camps are NOT considered educational programs.

 Equipment